A complete guide to HubSpot’s Breeze custom assistants

 Let's be real for a second.
 The initial buzz around generic AI tools like ChatGPT is starting to fade.
 It’s fantastic for drafting a quick email or spitballing ideas, but for actual business tasks?
 You need something that gets your company.
 You need an AI that knows your customers, understands your products, and doesn't need every little thing explained.

-HubSpot is throwing its hat in the ring with a suite of customizable AI tools, announced at INBOUND 2025.
-A big piece of this puzzle is Breeze Custom Assistants, which are meant to be specialized AI teammates you can build for your unique workflows.
+HubSpot is leading the charge with a suite of customizable AI tools, announced at INBOUND 2026.
+A big piece of this puzzle is Breeze custom assistants, which are specialized AI teammates you can build for your unique workflows.

 But what does that actually mean?
-This guide will walk you through it all: what they do, how they work, where they don't quite hit the mark, and how they compare to more flexible AI platforms that play nice with the tools you already use.
+This guide will walk you through it all: what they do, how they work, how to best implement them, and how they can be further enhanced with complementary AI platforms that work with the tools you already use.

 They fit into HubSpot's bigger AI picture in a couple of ways: